Statistical inference for rough volatility: Minimax Theory: Introduction

-For example, among the statistics advocating for rough volatility, empirical means of log-volatility increments play an important role.
-They consist in measuring on volatility time series $(\sigma_t)_{t=1,2,\ldots}$, for given $q>0$, the empirical means of the $|\text{log}(\sigma_{t+\Delta})-\text{log}(\sigma_t)|^q$, for $\Delta$ going from one day to several hundreds of days.
-On data, as a function of $\Delta$, this quantity behaves systematically as $\Delta^{Aq}$ with $A$ of order $10^{-1}$, for the whole range of $\Delta$.
-This is obviously reproduced if the volatility follows Model \eqref{roughvol1} with $H$ of order $10^{-1}$, thanks to the scaling of fractional Brownian motion.
-In addition, the fact that this property also holds for large $\Delta$ somehow discards stationary models where the moments of the increments no longer depend on $\Delta$ for large $\Delta$.
-It also immediately rules out the idea that the scaling of log-volatility increments in practice could be due to measurement error in the volatility process.\\
+play an important role, for $\Delta$ going from one day to several hundreds of days.
+For every value of $q$, the empirical counterpart of \eqref{eq: structure function} systematically behaves like $\Delta^{Aq}$, where $A$ of order $10^{-1}$, for the whole range of $\Delta$.
+This scaling invariance is obviously reproduced if the volatility dynamics follow \eqref{roughvol1} with $H$ of order $10^{-1}$, thanks to the scaling property of fractional Brownian motion.
+In addition, the fact that this empirical fact also holds for large $\Delta$ somehow discards alternate stationary model candidates, where the moments of the increments no longer depend on $\Delta$ for large $\Delta$.
+It also kind of rules out the idea that this empirical scaling of the log-volatility increments could be an artefact due to the estimation error in the volatility process.\\